Moroni and Nephi

 https://www.churchofjesuschrist.org/study/scriptures/pgp/js-h/1?lang=eng

-This detail has led critics to claim that Joseph couldn't get his story straight, but there is a better explanation.
+This detail has led critics to claim that Joseph couldn't get his story straight.
+But the historical record shows otherwise.

 There's no doubt the 1842 publication in the Times and Seasons was an error.
 Joseph had identified the messenger as Moroni in the Elders' Journal in 1838.
 Oliver Cowdery had done the same in 1835.